Student Services Grenfell

 Grenfell Campus Bookstore is located on the main floor of the Arts and Science Building.
 When buying textbooks it is usually a good idea to wait until after your first class to be sure that you are buying the correct books for your course section.

 In addition to new and used books, textbooks and course supplies, the bookstore also carries a large selection of art supplies, frames, stationery, greeting cards, toiletries to meet your daily needs, crested items and clothing, as well as a multitude of other items for your convenience and pleasure.
-Check out our general book selection for your own leisure reading and gifts and our reference section

 Campus Enforcement and Patrol (CEP)

-Campus Enforcement and Patrol (CEP) is the Security Force for Grenfell Campus, Memorial University.
+Campus Enforcement and Patrol (CEP) is the security force for Grenfell Campus, Memorial University.
 They are responsible for the safety and security of students, faculty, staff and guests and for the security of Grenfell Campus property.

 Career Development Services